ted-eckel/test-project/README.md

 ## Requested Features

+Note: The comment '// TODO' is where the feature needs to be completed.

 1. The client has requested that they would like to filter the list of todos by active or completed.
 Currently they can filter by all (default).

-2. The client has requested to be able to delete the a todo from the list.
+2. The client has requested to be able to delete a todo from the list.

 3. (Bonus) If you have time, the client requests a low priority item: being able to remove/delete all the completed todos. (not required)